codegitpro/git-squash-flow/README.md

 for the exercise of git workflow based on squash and merge

 1. dev branch
-2. dev branch
+2. ticket-1 branch
-3. dev branch
+3. ticket-1 branch
 4. dev branch
 5. dev branch
 6. dev branch